ObolNetwork/obol-docs/docs/int/Overview.md

 The Obol Ecosystem is inspired by previous work on Ethereum public goods and experimenting with circular economics.
 We believe that to unlock innovation in staking use cases, a credibly neutral layer must exist for innovation to flow and evolve vertically.
 Without this layer highly available uptime will continue to be a moat and stake will accumulate amongst a few products.

 The Obol Network will become an open, community governed, self-sustaining project over the coming months and years.
 Together we will incentivize, build, and maintain distributed validator technology that makes public networks a more secure and resilient foundation to build on top of.
+Read more about our economic model in our [One Percent For Decentralisation](https://blog.obol.tech/1-percent-for-decentralisation/) announcement.

 ## The Vision